tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 Repeated squaring lets us quickly calculate $a^n$ when $n$ is a power of 2, but what about other values of $n$?

 It turns out there's a trick to make this work with any positive $n$.
 The idea is distinguish when $n$ is even, and when $n$ is odd.
-When $n$ is even, we can use the squaring trick; when it's odd, we can do one extra multiplication and then a squaring.
+When $n$ is even, we use the squaring trick; when it's odd, we do one extra multiplication and then a squaring.

 More precisely, when $n=2k$, to calculate $a^{2k}$, we can square $a^k$ (and recursively calculate $a^k$).
 When $n=2k+1$, we can't get $a^{2k+1}$ by squaring.
 However, we can re-arrange it like this: $a^{2k+1} = a \cdot a^{2k}$.
 So to calculate $a^{2k+1}$ we can square $a^k$ to get $a^{2k}$, and then multiply that by $a$.